So long snow; some sun Saturday afternoon

 SYRACUSE, N.Y.
-(WSYR-TV) – The heavier morning snow will shift east throughout the early afternoon.
-So how is it looking for the parade today?
+(WSYR-TV) – The heavier morning snow has moved out and there should be some sun Saturday afternoon.

 Weekend looks pretty quiet but remains chilly